For more than a century our history has been profoundly affected by events in Berlin.

 HOUSE OF BOYS

 With prostitution legal in Berlin, it's very easy to find company if you want to pay.
-The two biggest male House of Boys are
+The two former House of Boys are

 SIGHTSEEINGBerlin is a great city to be a tourist in.
 Public transport is cheap and efficient and